Anaphylactic Shock can scare the living daylights out of you!

 Anaphylactic Shock or Anaphylaxis as it sometimes known as is an extremely dangerous allergic reaction which can be triggered by virtually anything if you are allergic to it, such as prescription drugs like Penicillin, reactions can occur with certain foods too and the more common ones are peanuts, seafood, even insect bites, hair dye chemicals (that’s why hairdressers do a ‘patch test’ with customers), in fact, there are lots of things that can trigger an allergic reaction.

-The immune system kicks in when the body detects a foreign protein and ‘histamine’is released, but if histamine is released into the body in huge quantities it quickly makes the skin itchy and red, this very quickly develops into a rash and with going on the strength of the hearts contractions start to weaken because the histamine is dilating the arteries so the pressure drops, which starts to constrict the lungs which make breathing harder for the sufferer, and if this is not for the suffer to contend with, the blood capillaries start leaking which causes swelling and then we get anaphylactic shock.
+The immune system kicks in when the body detects a foreign protein and ‘histamine’is released, but if histamine is released into the body in huge quantities it quickly makes the skin itchy and red and this very quickly develops into a rash and with this going on, the strength of the hearts contractions start to weaken because the histamine is dilating the arteries so the pressure drops, which starts to constrict the lungs which make breathing very much harder for the sufferer, and if this is not enough for the suffer to contend with, the blood capillaries start leaking which causes swelling and then we get anaphylactic shock.

 How can you spot if someone is having an allergic reaction?

 - Sudden swelling of the face, lips, tongue, neck, and eyes are very good indicators.

 - Noisy breathing as the swelling starts to constrict the throat, quite often loud pitched breathing is noticeable, and with this, there is the added danger of them not being able to breathe.

 - Pulse starts to speed up and the pulse is noticeably weaker than normal.

-- Skin becomes itchy and red, hives appear, they may become nauseous and they may vomit too, they may stomach cramps, diarrhoea, loss of bladder control can happen too.
+- Skin can become itchy and red, hives appear, they may become nauseous and they may vomit too, they may stomach cramps, diarrhoea, loss of bladder control can happen too.